Yean Cottage, Anglewood Estate: History

 Twelve years later it was commissioned as a special school for male truants by the then Department of Child Welfare - the first school of its kind in Australia.
-The main building, called Yean Cottage was opened by Clive Evatt, K.C., MLA., on 22 April 1944.
+The main building, called Yean Cottage was opened by Clive Evatt on 22 April 1944.
 Nattai Cottage was opened in 1946 (directly behind Yean Cottage) and Oxley Cottage in 1965.
 Anglewood continued to function as a special school for truants until 1979, having become co-educational in 1975.

-The original expanse of the grounds has been altered to suit the requirements of a school.
-However the driveway and garden immediately surrounding the house remain intact.
-The driveway ends in a gently serpentine pattern, past the gatehouse which is sited to make the grounds appear more important than they are.
-From the driveway glimpses of the rear of the house are seen; it travels along the eastern side, leaving the view of the front until the last second.
-The turning circle is small, in the shape of a teardrop and is enclosed by a strip of evergreen planting, which includes once fashionable palms and succulents.
-Original wire arches are placed at regular intervals around the planting belt, taking visitors through to a lawn which is edged with a shelter belt of pines.

-The garden beds around the house are semi-circular, some edged with candystick moulded terracotta tiles, and the others with bricks set on a 45 degree angle for a saw tooth effect.
-The flower bed adjoining the eastern wing of the house is a geometric horse-shoe shaped design dissected by a path of crazy paving.
-The serpentine paths to the rear of the house would once have taken visitors through a series of colourful flower beds and shrubs that would have led to simply-planted woodland.

 In 1980, the Department of Youth and Community Services changed the function of the Unit to cater for 24 male and female adolescent State Wards, aged 10 years to 18 years.

 In 1999 approval was granted to adaptively reuse Yean Cottage as an hotel and subdivide its grounds for cluster housing.